The Office of Graduate Studies offers advanced study under the direction of dedicated educators.

 The mission of the graduate programs is not confined within the perimeters of the university.
 The programs also make a significant contribution to the community at large.
 As a result of their intense, concentrated study at Western, students are well prepared to enter society, not only as trained professionals and specialists, but also, in a wider context, as thoughtful, sensitive human beings with personal integrity and an appreciation of intellectual and political freedom.

 Much of this understanding is developed in professional in-service and pre-service programs through cooperative efforts with regional businesses, industry, government, social service, and educational agencies.
 Western’s faculty and programs are dedicated to forging and maintaining such ties through the assessment of regional needs and continual interaction with community, business, professional, and academic organizations, an interaction which also helps to refine the graduate curriculum.

-Students applying for the first time should contact the Office of Graduate Admissions.
-An appointment with an adviser will be arranged upon the student’s request.
+Students applying for the first time should contact the Office of Graduate Studies.
+An appointment with a program coordinator (an advisor) will be arranged by the student as part of the admissions process.
 Requirements for all degree programs must be completed within a six-year period.